A successful Australian mining sector means a stronger Australian economy.

 A competitive tax system is critical for investment in capital-intensive industries such as mining.
 Mining projects involve high-risk exploration outlays, large upfront capital commitments, long-life assets, sophisticated technologies and long lead times to profitability.

-Competition from other resource-rich economies to capture future opportunities in resource development is intense.
+The mining industry is highly competitive, with other resource-rich economies trying to capture future opportunities in resource development.

 Stable fuel tax arrangements are also vital to mining’s competitiveness.

-Mining companies also paid $11.2 billion in royalties in 2016-17, providing total revenue to Commonwealth and State Governments of $23.3 billion in company tax and royalties in 2016-17 – double the previous year.
+Mining companies also paid $15.2 billion in royalties in 2019-20, providing total revenue to Commonwealth and State Governments of $39.3 billion.

 The increase in royalties follows a significant investment in new production over recent years, which is delivering a strong dividend to the states from royalties which are based on production.